 How to Negotiate a Consulting Contract: 5 Steps

-In any business agreement, it is highly recommended to use a well-written contract, and the terms of the contract are often the result of negotiation between the parties involved.
-Contracts provide clarity, establish a relationship, and offer protection to all parties involved.
+In any business agreement, use of a written contract is highly recommended.
+Contracts provide clarity, establish a relationship, and offer protection to all parties.
 For these reasons, many independent professionals wisely insist on using written contracts for every client project.
 In some cases, you may use your own contract, but clients will generally create and extend a contract offer to you.

 1. Define Details, Deliverables, and Deadlines

-When presented with a contract written by another party, it’s your responsibility to ensure you understand and agree to all terms.
+When presented with a contract written by another party, it’s you must make sure you understand and agree to all terms.
 Before you do anything else, carefully read through the entire contractor agreement.
 Don’t feel pressured to sign anything on the spot.

 Review the scope of work of the project as well as any duties and responsibilities to verify they are consistent with your understanding.
 All information should be as detailed as possible, including deadlines and expected deliverables.

 If you see any discrepancies, immediately discuss them with the client to address the possibility of miscommunication.
-Explain to the client that accurate and complete information is in their best interest as well as yours.
-It’s important to align the expectations of both parties so you can create a final product that both serves the client’s needs and meets their expectations.
+It’s important to align the expectations of both parties so you can create a final product that serves the client’s needs and meets their expectations.
 You don’t want to unintentionally overpromise on deadlines or capabilities that you’re unable to meet.

 The key to fee negotiation is to come to the table prepared.
 Know what you want ahead of time, what you plan on asking for, and what your absolute bottom line is.
 Remain confident in your negotiations, and don’t hesitate to leverage any value-added intangible benefits you offer.